BERBARIANKING/HTB_writeups/Starting_Point/Redeemer.md

+### What is Redis?
+Redis is an open source in-memory data store that can be used as a database, cache, or message broker.
+It's often used for caching web pages and reducing the load on servers.
+Redis also has some features that make it attractive for use as a database, such as support for transactions and publish/subscribe messaging.

 Which TCP port is open on the machine?
 ```6379/tcp```

 <img src="images/Screenshot 2024-05-28 022107.png" />

 Which service is running on the port that is open on the machine?